paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 (3) The term “military installation” includes a facility of a reserve component owned by a State rather than the United States.

-(4) The term “military installation resilience” has the meaning given that term in section 101(e)(8) 11 See References in Text note below. of this title.
+(4) The term “military installation resilience” has the meaning given that term in [section 101 of this title](./chapter-001-definitions-rules-of-construction-cross-references-and-related-matters.md#section-101).

 (5) The term “Secretary concerned” means—